TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Experiments

 \subsection{Qualitative Results}

-To more intuitively demonstrate the fine-grained diagnostic capability of ProImage-Bench, Figure \ref{fig:dataset} and \ref{fig:case_eval} presents a complete example derived from dataset and evaluation.
+To more intuitively demonstrate the fine-grained diagnostic capability of TechImage-Bench, Figures \ref{fig:dataset} and \ref{fig:case_eval} present a complete example derived from the dataset and evaluation.
 This example includes a detailed task description and eight contextual scoring criteria.
 We can observe that the matrix of satisfied and unsatisfied judgments clearly reveals the fine-grained decision-making process of the LMM evaluator.
 Instead of providing a single holistic conclusion, the evaluator assesses a series of more granular sub-criteria, enabling a meticulous analysis of generation quality.
-Compared with approaches that provide only an overall score, ProImage-Bench's multi-level and interpretable scoring scheme delivers richer and more diagnostic feedback, allowing for a more precise characterization of the limitations of current models in professional image generation.
+Compared with approaches that provide only an overall score, TechImage-Bench's multi-level and interpretable scoring scheme delivers richer and more diagnostic feedback, allowing for a more precise characterization of the limitations of current models in technical image generation.
+For cases of benchmark and evaluation, refer to \textbf{Supplementary Materials}.